-A Bug number or an identification number (like swb001) makes bug reporting and referring to a bug much easier.
+A Bug number or an identification number (like swb001) makes bug reporting and the process of referring to bugs much easier.
 The developer can easily check if a particular bug has been fixed or not.
 It makes the whole testing and retesting process smoother and easier.

 #2) Bug Title

 Based on the severity of the bug, a priority can be set for it.
 A bug can be a Blocker, Critical, Major, Minor, Trivial, or a suggestion.
-A bug priority from P1 to P5 can be given so that the important ones are viewed first.
+Bug priorities can be given from P1 to P5 so that the important ones are viewed first.

 Bug description helps the developer to understand the bug.
 It describes the problem encountered.
-The poor description will create confusion and waste the time of the developers and the testers as well.
+A poor description will create confusion and waste the time of the developers as well as testers.

 #6) Steps to Reproduce

-A good Bug report should clearly mention the steps to reproduce.
-The steps should include actions that cause the bug.
+The Bug report should clearly mention the steps to reproduce.
+These steps should include actions that may cause the bug.
 Don’t make generic statements.
-Be specific in the steps to follow.
+Be specific on the steps to follow.